pdf-association/arlington-pdf-model/README.md

 2 | number | ...

-Example of an array with unlimited number of elements of the same type: ArrayOfThreads:
+Example of an array with unlimited number of elements of the same type [ArrayOfThreads](tsv/latest/ArrayOfThreads.tsv):

 Key | Type | ... |Link
 --- | --- | --- | ---
 \* | dictionary | ... | \[[Thread](tsv/latest/Thread.tsv)]

 Dictionaries can also serve as maps, where an arbitrary name is associated with another element.
 Examples include ClassMap or the Shading dictionary in the Resources dictionary.
-In such case Shading as a type of dictionary is linked to ShadingMap and ShadingMap looks like this:
+In such cases the Shading key is linked to ShadingMap and [ShadingMap](tsv/latest/ShadingMap.tsv) looks like this:

 Key |  Type | ... | Link
 --- | --- | --- | ---